The Truth About Control Crying And An Unexpected Solution

 So, when you’ve gone through the usual rigmarole of changing nappies, checking if your baby is too hot or too cold, or uncomfortable, or tired, or hungry… When you are done with rocking and bouncing and shushing and patting… Maybe your baby is not crying because of an unmet need.
 Maybe your baby is crying because your baby feels sad, and really just needs you to listen.

+No one really knows why we produce tears, but tears caused by irritants (like onions or dust) have a different chemical make up then tears caused by emotion.
 There is a theory that tears are a waste product of the body.
 When there has been trauma or stress, crying is the body’s way of releasing those hormones, like cortisol, so that the body is cleansed.

 There are many reasons why your baby may be feeling upset.
 A difficult birth or being separated from you may cause stress in a newborn.
 Sometimes small things like a fright or picking up on your emotions can stress a tiny baby too.
 Because half of our happiness is genetic, different babies will respond to stressful situations differently.
 Some babies will be incredibly sensitive and expressive.
 Others are naturally more resilient and won’t need to cry as often.